 - 1 small packet of smoked bacon lardons or diced pancetta (optional)?

-- 1 bottle of passatta (or 1 or 2 tins of chopped tomatoes depending how much mince you’re using)
+- 1 bottle of passata (or 1 or 2 tins of chopped tomatoes depending how much mince you’re using)

 - 2 couple of sticks of celery, washed and finely chopped (optional)

-- Glass of wine (red or white are fine)
+- A glass of wine (red or white are fine)

 - Freshly ground black pepper

 - Beef Stock cube (optional)

 - A squirt of tomato puree (optional)